“I’d rather have a root canal!”

-We’ve all heard that age-old saying “I’d rather have a root canal” when talking about something that is sure to be incredibly unpleasant.
-While there may have been some grounds for legitimacy in the past, today, root canals are a much different experience.
-In fact, root canals are a relatively routine procedure for us here at Walker – Raynal DMD, and we want our Brandon dental patients to know that a root canal is not something to fear.
+We’ve all heard the age-old saying “I’d rather have a root canal!” when talking about something that is sure to be incredibly unpleasant.
+While there may have been some truth to that statement in the past, these days root canals are comparable to having a routine filling.
+Dr. Walker and Dr. Barr want our patients to know that a root canal is not something to fear.

 What is a root canal?

-Root canal treatment is sometimes necessary to save a tooth from needing to be removed.
-The enamel of the tooth is the hard pearly white portion of the tooth that is visible above the gum line.
-Below that enamel, deep inside the tooth, is a soft matter known as pulp, which extends into the narrowest portions of the tooth root (or root canal).
-The pulp can becomes infected or damaged due to:
+Root canal treatment is sometimes necessary to save a tooth from extraction.
+Tooth enamel is the hard, pearly-white portion of the tooth visible above the gum line.
+Deep inside the tooth below the enamel, is the soft pulp, which extends into the narrowest portions of the tooth root (or root canal).
+The pulp can become infected or damaged due to:

 - Deep decay

 - Large fillings